garrardkitchen/blog/content/posts/shortcodes-img-with-caption.md

 ---
-title: "Shortcode - An Image With a caption"
+title: "Shortcode - An image with a caption"
 date: 2024-02-26T20:12:39Z
 tags: [shortcode, hugo]
 ---